-Considering the limitations of both centralized and decentralized models discussed above, the federal model emerged to combine the strengths of the two models, attempting to minimize the limitation inherent in the two models.
-Under the federal governance model, business executives in business units have the authority to make decisions for strategic business application with the involvement of IT executives.
-The federal model has some important merits including economies of scale, cost reductions, operational efficiency, business unit autonomy, encourages innovation, and heightens specific business unit strategies (Hvalshagen, 2004).
+Federal Model.
+Considering the limitations of both the centralized and decentralized models discussed above, the federal model emerged to combine the strengths of the two models, attempting to minimize the limitations inherent in the two models.
+Under the federal governance model, business executives in business units have the authority to make decisions for strategic business applications with the involvement of IT executives.
+The federal model has some important merits including economies of scale, cost reductions, operational efficiency, and business unit autonomy.
+The model also encourages innovation and heightens specific business unit strategies (Hvalshagen, 2004).